A two-species competition model with mixed dispersal and free boundaries in time-periodic environment: Introduction

 which has been studied in \cite{cdll19}.
-Problem (1.3) is a nature extension of the local diffusion model with free boundary in \cite{dl10}, and similar results including the existence and uniqueness of global solutions for more general growth function $f(t,x,u)$ and the spreading-vanishing results in the homogeneous environment were obtained in \cite{cdll19}, from which one can see that the nonlocal diffusion brings many essential difficulties in analysis.
+Problem $(\ref{1.3})$ is a nature extension of the random dispersal model with free boundary in \cite{dl10}, and similar results including the existence and uniqueness of global solutions for more general growth function $f(t,x,u)$ and the spreading-vanishing results in the homogeneous environment were obtained in \cite{cdll19}, from which one can see that the nonlocal dispersal brings many essential difficulties in analysis.
+The spreading speed of $(\ref{1.3})$ was determined in \cite{dlz19} when spreading happens.
+After this paper is completed, we learned of the paper \cite{zlz20}, where $(\ref{1.3})$ with the assumptions $a(t,x)=\alpha(t)+\beta(x)$ ($\alpha(t)$ is $T$-periodic) and $\text{supp}~ J\subset[-r_{0},r_{0}]$ was studied.

-Since the work of Du and Lin \cite{dl10}, the local diffusion models with free boundary(ies) have been studied extensively.
-For example, the model in \cite{dl10} has been extended to other situations of single species model such as in higher dimensional space, heterogeneous environment, time-periodic environment, or with other boundary conditions, general nonlinear term, advection term, we refer the readers to \cite{bdk12,clw16,dg11,dgp13,dbl15,dpw17,dmz14,gll15,k14,llz14,llo15,rz19,w143,chw18,zx14} and references therein.
-Moreover, two-species Lotka-Volterra type competition problems and predator-prey problems with free boundary(ies) have also been considered in the homogeneous environment or heterogeneous time-periodic environment, e.g., \cite{clw17,dl13,dwz17,gw12,gw15,tir18,w14,waz16,wz18,wz15,chw15,zzl17}.
-The epidemic models with free boundary(ies) have also been considered in \cite{clwy17,gklz15,lzh17}
+Since the work of Du and Lin \cite{dl10}, the random dispersal models with free boundary(ies) have been studied extensively.
+For example, the model in \cite{dl10} has been extended to free boundary problems for single species models in heterogeneous environment and time-periodic environment, or with general nonlinear term, advection term and time delay, we refer the readers to \cite{bdk12,dpw17,dgp13,dbl15,gll15,k14,llz14,llo15,rz19,sf19,w143,chw18,zx14} and references therein.
+Moreover, two-species Lotka-Volterra type competition problems and predator-prey problems with free boundary(ies) have been considered in the homogeneous environment or heterogeneous time-periodic environment, e.g., \cite{clw17,dl13,dwz17,gw12,gw15,tir18,w14,waz16,wz18,wz15,zzl17}.
+Free boundary problems for epidemic models with random dispersal \cite{clwy17,gklz15,lzh17} and time delay \cite{cltw21} have also been considered recently.